 PHYSICAL MODELING

-The scientific experiment has been a central method in hydraulic engineering and river research for 150 years, allowing water-related and river-related questions to be investigated in a (scaled) model under controlled conditions.
+For over 150 years, scientific experimentation has been a central method in hydraulic engineering and river research to investigate hydraulic and river engineering questions using (scaled) models under controlled conditions.
+The scaling is based on model laws and similarity principles.

 Large-scale models

-Large-scale experiments, up to a 1:1 scale, are now possible in the new River Lab.
-With flow rates of up to 10 m³/s and extensive indoor and outdoor testing areas, the infrastructure allows for the correct scaling of objects such as vegetation, fish, or even humans.
+The new hydraulic engineering laboratory now enables large-scale experiments, up to a 1:1 scale.
+With flow rates of up to 10 m³/s and extensive indoor and outdoor facilities, the infrastructure allows for the accurate scaling of objects such as vegetation, fish, or even humans.

 Full-scale models